geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And mine may mingle well, for by his side,<br>
 My sire, with many a proud hidalgo, died,<br>
 And near him was the brave Alonzo found,<br>
-His manly bosom pierced with many a wound.<br>
+His manly bosom pierced with many a wound.

 “Oppression soon, in Pedro’s iron reign,<br>
 Check’d the sweet transports of reviving Spain.<br>